AmazeeLabs/silverback-mono/docs/development/debugging.md

 # Debugging

-**Xdebug** is a great tool for PHP to step debug.
+**Xdebug** is a great PHP debugging tool.
 Unfortunately it slows down PHP by around 20-25%.
-For tests and `drush` commands, it can be even slower.
+For tests and `composer` and `drush` commands, it can be even slower.
+That's why debugging isn't turned on by default and why you should turn off debugging when you are done using it.

-To mitigate this problem for web browser requests, Amazee.io inspects the parameters and cookies of your request and if it finds the string `xdebug`, it automatically forwards the request to a PHP process which has Xdebug enabled.

 These instructions describe using PHPStorm as the code editor for debugging.
 To use Visual Studio Code, you will need to install the [PHP Debug Adapter](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug). @TODO: Add [docs for how to configure VSC](https://github.com/AmazeeLabs/silverback/blob/master/docs/development/debugging.md) to work with Amazee.io docker containers.